mynamesleon/detection/README.md

 It also includes polyfills for the Request and Cancel Animation Frame functions, and exposes a couple of additional functions to allow custom userAgent and CSS Property checks.

-These checks are made available via a "client" object in the window, and any supported properties built into the script will be added as classes to the HTML tag.
+These checks are made available via a "client" object in the window, and any supported properties built into the script will be added as lowercase classes to the HTML tag.

 ## The built in checks